muritane/generative-constraint-principle/README.md

 ---

 ## D6.
+Information

+Reduction of uncertainty through elimination of possibilities.

+---

+## D7.
+Generator Falsification

+Elimination of a candidate generator because an observation lies outside its possibility space.

+---

+## D8.
+Explanatory Depth

+The degree to which a generator accounts for classes of observations rather than isolated instances.

+---

-Explanatory Significance
+## D9.
+Explanatory Utility

-The degree to which knowledge of a generator improves:
+The degree to which a generator model improves:

 * prediction,
 * diagnosis,